nicohman/nicohman.github.io/index.md

 - [usb-main](https://github.com/nicohman/usb-main): A nodejs-based CLI tool to download, update, and burn images of Linux distros automatically.

-- [wyvern](https://git.sr.ht/~nicohman/wyvern): Still a WIP, this tools lets you easily download, update, sync the save files of and claim free games from [GOG.com](https://gog.com).
+- [wyvern](https://git.sr.ht/~nicohman/wyvern): This tool lets you easily download, update, sync the save files of and claim free games from [GOG.com](https://gog.com).

 ### Libraries